hm-lang/core/proposals/intro.md

 If you define overloads for any of these methods on child classes, they will be used as the getters/setters for that variable.
 Anyone trying to access the variable (or set it) will use the overloaded methods.
-Note that you can define a getter using either the copy or no-copy formulation (e.g., respectively, `name(): dbl` and `name(fn(TheType): Out~type): Out type`).
-Defining the no-copy getter will *automatically* define a copy getter,
-TODO: and we should come up with a nice way to automatically define the no-copy getter from a copy getter definition using an annotation.
-Note we want an annotation since a no-copy getter defined by a copy getter will in fact make a copy, rendering the no-copy getter false in name.
-Defining both no-copy and copy getter methods is also OK.

 TODO: some example of child class overriding parent class getter/setters.